 Farmers currently may use these insecticides as a form of “cheap insurance” even if they are not convinced that they are needed.
 However, several research entomologists have disputed that thinking, given how rarely neonics prevent yield loss.
 Actual insurance against such rare losses would be better for everyone, because from an actuarial perspective, this should mean low cost.
 And in fact, a European study showed that the cost of such insurance would be much less than the cost of the insecticides.

 That is why the Pollinator Committee has the potential for a win-win in supporting the elimination of neonic seed treatments and other uses.
 It should have done so for corn as well as soybeans, but the current draft would still be an important step forward if approved.

 But the committee should also consider, or at least alert and advise the governor, on the risk in replacing neonics with other insecticides such as sulfoxaflor.
 It is difficult to preemptively consider all other insecticides that may be later approved by EPA, which is why there needs to be a standing advisory body on these issues, made up of independent citizen stakeholders.

 The very infrequent benefit from neonics, and the existence of non-insecticide alternatives to seed treatments, are ample reasons why harmful alternatives, including sulfoxaflor, should not be allowed as substitutes for neonics.

 Doug Gurian-Sherman, Ph.D., is a research consultant with Strategic Expansion and Trainings, LLC, Minneapolis, focused on supporting ecologically based sustainable agriculture, food sovereignty, and food equity.
 He was previously a scientist at the U.S. Environmental Protection Agency (EPA) and advised the National Research Council.

-This post represents the ideas and opinions of the author and are not necessarily that of ARERC as an organization.
+The ideas and opinions posted here are the author’s and not necessarily that of ARERC as an organization.